To see our latest National Governing Body update issued by the British TaeKwon-Do Council (BTC) on 23/09/2020 please click here.

 Exiting The Dojang

 At the end of the class, please remember to keep to social distancing whilst exiting 1 by 1 through the one way system.
-Please remember to use the hand sanitizer before exiting.
+Students will be asked to collect / change their shoes and water bottles one at a time before being instructed to leave 1 by 1.
+Please remember to wear face masks, and please remember to use the hand sanitizer before exiting.

 Please observe the one way systems in place at the different venues.

 If you need to have any discussions with Mr Martin after class, we would ask that you do it via telephone or email during the day – we cannot allow groups of students to congregate to speak to him!
 Doboks can be purchased by pre-arrangement and paid for using online BACS transfer – we will not be taking any cash payments.

 It is recommended that all students shower and wash their doboks immediately upon returning home.

 Frequently Asked Questions